chris-swan/factoral/README.md

 # _Factoral_

-##### _This app multiplies a number by all the positive intergers less than that number, September 9, 2015_
+##### _This app multiplies a number by all the positive integers less than that number.
+September 9, 2015_

 #### By _Chris Swan and Phillip Shannon_

 ## Description

-_an operator that multiplies a number by all the positive intergers less than that number.
+_an operator that multiplies a number by all the positive integers less than that number(1-userNumber).

 ## Setup